What's new in Reporting Services (SSRS)

 Updated: January 17, 2017

 Learn about what is new in the SQL Server Reporting Services.
 This covers the major feature areas and is updated as new items are released.

 To download the January 2017 Technical Preview of Power BI reports in SQL Server Reporting Services, along with the Power BI Desktop release (SQL Server Reporting Services), go to the Microsoft download center.

 To download SQL Server 2016, go to Evaluation Center.

 Have an Azure account?
 Then go Here to spin up a Virtual Machine with SQL Server 2016 already installed.

-For the current release notes, see SQL Server 2016 Release Notes.
+For the current release notes, see Technical Preview of Power BI reports in SSRS - Release notes or SQL Server 2016 Release Notes.

 A new Reporting Services web portal is available.
 This is an updated, modern, portal which incorporates KPIs, Mobile Reports, Paginated Reports, Excel and Power BI Desktop files.
 The web portal replaces Report Manager from previous releases.
 You can also download Mobile Report Publisher and Report Builder from the web portal without the need of ClickOnce technology.

 To create Mobile Reports, you will need the Mobile Report Publisher.

 For more information about the web portal, see Web portal (SSRS Native Mode).